 5. Highlight the dangers of aversive dog training.

 Cesar Millan uses a variety of aversive training methods, including alpha rolls, leash jerks, and finger pokes.
-He often tells owners that these techniques do not cause the dogs any pain or stress, but are only meant to get the dogs’ attention.
-There is also an implication that these techniques are appropriate and humane because wolves do that to other wolves, or dogs do that to other dogs.
+He often tells owners that these techniques are only used to get a dog’s attention, and that they do not cause the dog any pain or stress.
+It is often implied that these techniques are appropriate and humane because wolves do that to other wolves, or dogs do that to other dogs.

 Both of these statements are not very accurate.

-All aversive methods cause an unpleasant sensation, or they would not work.
-An aversive technique may sometimes cause stress and fear in a dog, which is why the dog avoids that behavior in the future.
+All aversive methods cause an unpleasant sensation, otherwise they would not work.
+Some aversive techniques may cause pain, stress, and fear in a dog, which is why the dog avoids that behavior in the future.

-Aversive training can also backfire if not executed with the correct force, with the proper timing, and with the proper redirection.
-When not executed properly, aversive methods may cause additional behavioral problems in dogs, including aggression.
+Aversive training can also backfire if not performed with the proper amount of force, timing, and redirection.
+When not executed in exactly the right way, these methods can cause additional behavioral problems in dogs, including aggression.

 This University of Pennsylvania 2009 study shows that at least 25% of the dogs that are trained with confrontational methods exhibit aggression during training.

-Given Cesar Millan’s popularity, there are a large number of people who follow his dog behavior modification techniques just from watching The Dog Whisperer on television.
-Therefore, it makes sense to also discuss the risks and dangers of using his aversive methods.
+Given Millan’s popularity, there are a large number of people who follow his techniques, just from watching The Dog Whisperer program on television.
+To prevent widespread misuse, it is important to at least inform his audience of the specific risks and dangers associated with dominance and pain-based methods.

 Thank You for Your Comments

 I would like to thank everyone for leaving comments and participating in this discussion.
-You have made me think a lot about dogs, dog relationships, dog training, and how to solve problem dog behaviors.
+You have made me think a lot about dogs, dog relationships, training, and how to solve problem behaviors.

-Many people feel strongly about dog training or dog behavior modification techniques because they love their dogs very much and want what is best for them.
-That is why there is much controversy surrounding Cesar Millan, and the aversive dog training methods that he uses.
-I have noticed however, that he is using fewer aversive methods in his more recent Dog Whisperer episodes, and is using a bit more reward, which I think is a really good thing.
+Many people feel strongly about this topic because they love their dogs very much, and want what is best for them.
+This is why there is a lot of controversy surrounding Cesar Millan, and the aversive training methods that he uses.
+I have noticed however, that he is using fewer such methods in his more recent episodes, and is using a bit more reward training, which I think is a really good thing.

 Some people consider aversive methods to be dog cruelty.
-That is a moral judgment, and therefore best left to the theologians.
+That is a moral judgment, which is best left to the theologians.

 I started out with Cesar Millan’s aversive techniques.

-When I tried to switch over to reward dog training, many of the people that I sought to get advice from called me all sorts of names, including cruel and harsh.
-Luckily, there were some that gave me good advice, and reward methods worked out very well for my dog in the end.
-I now only use reward obedience training on all my dogs, but messages about exercise, discipline, and energy still apply whichever techniques we use.
+When I tried to switch over to non-aversive training, many so-called positive trainers, called me all sorts of names, including cruel and harsh.
+Luckily, there were some that gave me good advice, and resource methods ultimately worked out very well for my dogs.
+Now, I predominantly use resource control techniques, but messages about exercise, discipline, and energy still apply whichever approach we use.

-This article is about gathering information and having discussions about dog behavior and dog training techniques.
+This article is about gathering information and having discussions about dog behavior and dog training.
 Through discussion and sharing information, we can make better decisions for our dogs.
-Please help create a discussion friendly environment by staying away from personal attacks.
+Please help to create a discussion friendly environment by staying away from personal attacks.

 Personal attacks or ad hominem arguments are not only pointless, but they also discourage rational discourse and the exchange of ideas.